Rediscovering the folk song whose melody bridges cultures in a divided region.

 On a cold bright day on Toronto’s Yonge-Dundas Square, a grey-haired gent opens a violin-style case and pulls out a tar (figure-of-eight shaped lute).
 He starts to play to nobody in particular, barely noticed in passing by purposeful pedestrians.
 Then a flautist arrives.
 And a guitarist, to make a trio.
 A few shoppers have now stopped to watch the event, which is clearly being filmed.
 Are they famous?
 Where do they come from?
 A scarf-wearing woman stands emotionless, all in black.
 A heavy-set man approaches purposefully wearing shades, a thick black moustache and military pants.
 He’s carrying a heavy black box that looks set to cause a bomb scare.
 But inside the box is a piano accordion, and his female accomplice turns from menacing statue to gently whirling dancer as the ensemble is completed.

 Play the same melody in Yerevan, and people will be delighted: there too, they will hear ‘their’ classic.
 The name in Armenian is Sari Aghjik (Girl of the Mountains) or occasionally Vard Sireci (I loved a rose) rather than Sarı Gelin (Blond Bride).
-Armenian artists have made countless variants, some very traditional, others with a hint of gospel-pop and or a folk-meets-rock vibe as presented in one contestant’s entry on Armenia’s version of TV talent contest The Voice.
+Armenian artists have made countless variants, some very

+This common heritage should be an uplifting tale of cultural sharing.
 The timelessly popular music could be seen as a cultural bridge between people separated by politics.
 But sadly, in recent years, things seem to be working the other way around.
+On virtually any YouTube clip of the song, comments are likely to be peppered with invective claiming the melody for ‘their side.’
+One of Djivan Gasparian’s many haunting

 This is deeply sad.